ViacheslavBulba/Slava-Selenium-Test-Framework/README.md

 ## Description

 First of all, for the sake of transparency - I use Java 1.8 Oracle Open JDK 1.8.0_361 to run this project.

-So unless you are forced to use Java 11 or anything other Java version > 8, please install and use JDK 1.8.0_XXX.
+So unless you are forced to use Java 11 or any other Java version > 8, please install and use JDK 1.8.0_XXX.

 Probably you can also simply set in IDE settings: File - Project Structure - Project - Language level = 8, but I did not test those configurations.

 Config can be found in "config/tests.properties"